cherryservers/cherryctl/README.md

 Introduction
 ------------

-**cherryctl** is an command line tool to manage Cherry Servers services, order new servers, manage floating ips, ssh keys, etc. You may download it from here for specified operating system:
+**cherryctl** is an command line tool to manage Cherry Servers services, order new servers, manage floating ips, ssh keys, etc. You may download it from below for desired operating system:

 * Download [cherryctl](http://downloads.cherryservers.com/other/cherryctl/linux/cherryctl) for Linux.
 * Download [cherryctl](http://downloads.cherryservers.com/other/cherryctl/mac/cherryctl) for Mac.